-The sensory neurons in people living with ALS continue to function normally so that they will continue to feel the sensations of heat, cold, discomfort, etc. The mind often remains completely alert and lucid.
+The sensory neurons in people living with ALS continue to function normally, so they continue to feel the sensations of heat, cold, discomfort, etc. The mind often remains completely alert and lucid.
 The result is often a lively, unimpaired mind trapped in an immobilized body.
 The average life expectancy from symptom onset is two to five years; the real challenge in the medical community is correctly diagnosing ALS in the early stages, so that the ALS Society of Alberta is able to provide the maximum level of assistance to the person living with ALS and that person's family.

 Approximately 3,000 Canadians live with ALS and two to three Canadians die every day of ALS.
 There is no known cause or cure for this devastating disease - yet.

-- ALS can strike anyone, at anytime, regardless of age, sex or ethnic origin.
+- ALS can strike anyone, at any time, regardless of age, sex or ethnic origin.

 - The usual age of onset is 55-65, but people under 20 have been diagnosed.